OleksiyRudenko/dev-env-git/README.md

 below are to be completed in Terminal.

 <details><summary>A note for Windows users (click to expand)</summary>
-Did you you can open git bash from File Explorer?
+Did you know you can open git bash from File Explorer?
 Locate your project (or just e.g. any directory in your file system) in File Explorer, right click within explorer window to open context menu and select "Git Bash Here" option.

 Bash will get opened in context of your project.

 ![git bash context menu](./media/git-bash-context-menu.png)
 </details>